RoyalIcing/Orb/site/concepts/core-webassembly.md

 You can initialize memory with string constants.
 You can define a dynamic list of functions within a table.

-That’s mostly it.
+And that’s mostly it.
 Orb gives you access to it all.
 It adds conveniences to make common patterns easier.

 But mostly Orb lets you use the full power of WebAssembly.
 WebAssembly lets you get close to the metal of whatever platform it runs on, while keeping it safe with strong sandboxing.